 The ‘Leave’ campaigners believe that the UK is dictated by the more powerful European countries and as a result, our voice is being lost.
 By opting out of the EU, the UK has the potential to become a Singapore-style super economy which could result in an increase of our trading power on the global platform.

 If we exit, the reality is that we will enter into a new arrangement with Europe, which will undoubtably address issues of trade.
-Sweden and Norway, who chose not to join the EU, successfully established EFTA – their own group trade agreement, an arrangement which the leave campaign believe the UK could replicate.
+Switzerland and Norway, who chose not to join the EU, successfully established EFTA – their own group trade agreement, an arrangement which the leave campaign believe the UK could replicate.
 Although the European market is worth 48.9% of all trade, it’s difficult to overlook the fact that it is in decline.
 Rather than forever commiting ourselves to a declining economy by remaining in the EU, the UK could open up new trade agreements with emerging and successful economies by leaving instead.